maxamel/GDHChat/README.md

 The API of the Omegle site was discovered using open source packet sniffers like WireShark and Fiddler.
 I had second thoughts before releasing this code since it could be used to write botnets (which Omegle is already full of), but when I found out Omegle was implementing reCaptcha to fight bots I decided it was OK.

+Supports auto disconnection upon discovering bad connectivity.
+The connectivity is indicated by the color on the status of your conversation counterpart, so the disconnection won't come as a surprise.

 #Testing

 The application was mostly tested manually, there a few unit tests for the Service module.